 - To create pedestrian travel routes, like bike lanes, highway engineers first look at traffic patterns and safety issues.

-Transportation engineers often collaborate with other professionals, like government departments and utility companies, to evaluate accident rate, costs and traffic flow.
+Transportation careers engineers often collaborate with other professionals, like government departments and utility companies, to evaluate accident rates, costs, and traffic flow.

 Transportation engineers spend a lot of time in an office setting, but they also visit construction sites to oversee work.
 If a project is currently taking place, overtime may be required.